trufflesuite/trufflesuite.com/CONTRIBUTING.md

 # Contributing

 We welcome all contributions, typo corrections, and general feedback.
+Pull requests should be made against the `master` branch.

+This repo uses short-lived, prefixed branches.
+For example, a new blog post would live a branch named something like: `content/cool-truffle-news`.
+This helps multiple teams touch the site if necessary, while mitigating potential collisions.
+These are the currently used prefixes:

+`content`: edits applying to site content.
+`feature`: new features for the website, including new data structures (e.g. blog posts or events).
+`fix`: fixes an error in existing code.

 ## Contents